Low Testosterone Symptoms: ED and Reduced Libido

 While testosterone replacement therapy has been used historically for erectile dysfunction, it has recently garnered the interest of physicians and patients also looking to treat declining physical attributes with age, cardiovascular disease, and even depression and fatigue.

-Return to All About Low Testosterone to find out about other low testosterone symptoms, potential side effects of replacement, and other uses for testosterone replacement therapy.
+to find out about other low testosterone symptoms, potential side effects of replacement, and other uses for testosterone replacement therapy.

-Go to Natural Health Articles by Topic from Low Testosterone Symptoms: ED and Reduced Libido
+Natural Health Articles by Topic

 References